 - 6.1.1.
 Progress against the service plan was good and the predicted level of activity was exceeded with regard to food hygiene inspections. - 6.1.2.
-The food hygiene inspection programme for Category A-D premises is largely back on track following the suspension during the global pandemic.
-There are only a small number of premises that remain overdue an inspection and these will be completed by the end of May 2024. - 6.1.3.
-Work has begun reviewing the Category E premises and getting them back into the inspection programme and further resource has been secured to continue this in 2024-25. - 6.1.4.
-There were 265 complaints and service requests about food and about/from food businesses, this was lower than anticipated and the predicted activity for 2024-25 has been reduced accordingly. - 6.1.5.
+Work has begun continued reviewing Category E premises and this in anticipated to be completed in 2025-26. - 6.1.3.
+There were 251 complaints and service requests about food and about/from food businesses, this was lower than anticipated and the predicted activity for 2025-26 has been reduced accordingly. - 6.1.4.
 Work is continuing to implement the new environmental health and licensing information management system that went live in April 2021 and enhancements requests have been made to the supplier to assist with data reporting.